celestehorgan/atomic-writing/content-types.md

 Beyond that, content blocks are semantically undefined.
 Because we author using Markdown or similar lightweight text markup languages, we do don't include any metadata, tags, assosciations, keywords, etc. in a content block.
 These concerns should be factored out to _rendering components_.

+Atomic writing should prioritize **human-readable content** at the content block level.

 ## Technical Implications